brombaut/Algorithms-And-Stuff/README.md

-# algorithms
+# Ben's Exocortext

-A collection of algorithms and other simple projects I'm making to solidify some stuff I've learnt and just for practice.
+A collection of resources and examples of topics I've read that I'd like to have easy access to.